 Jacqueline Lieske joined the Community Foundations in 2015.
 She is responsible for creating and implementing communications strategies for all aspects of the Foundations’ work.
 She previously worked at nonprofits in the Hudson Valley and Alaska focused on database management, development and communications.
 A native of Ulster County with a dedication to the region, she has volunteered and served on advisory boards locally.
 She is a member of the Association of Fundraising Professionals as well as the Association of Donor Relations Professionals.

-Jim joined the Community Foundations in August of 2017 and serves as Development Associate.
+Jim joined the Community Foundations in August of 2017 and serves as Development and Program Associate.
 He is from Beacon NY, attended Poughkeepsie Day School and graduated from Beacon High.
-He attended Emerson College in Boston, taking a Bachelor of Science degree in Business and Organizational Communications.
+He attended Emerson College in Boston, where he studied Business and Organizational Communications.
 Afterwards he took computer classes at Marist College, sold computers in retail settings, and worked as an investigator and database manager at the Commonwealth of Massachusetts’ Department of Communications & Energy in Boston.
 His nonprofit database, IT, operations, management and communications experience comes from his time volunteering or working for; Zeta Phi Eta, The Business Executives for National Security, The Mitre Corporation, The Larz Anderson Auto Museum, The Garden Conservancy, the PRASAD Project and the Food Bank for Westchester.
 He is an avid motorsports enthusiast, a member of the Society of Automotive Historians, the former Membership Chair and member of the National Association of Automobile Museums, former Historian and Board Member for the Impala SS Club of America, former drag racer and snow boarder, a member of the Lions Club and their District 2O-0 webmaster/IT Co-Chair.

 Programs and Grants